juststrings/Air-Quality---Beijing-/readme.md

 ## This dashboard contains
 <br>

-Which contains 5 main visuals, 4 cards and 4 slicers
+5 main visuals, 4 cards and 4 slicers
 ### The cards shows:
 - The Average value of P.M 2.5
 - The Average Temperature Value